laurenceandrews/auguread/README.md

 Club Owner

-Username:
+- Email:

-Password:
+- Password:

 Club Member

-Username:
+- Email:

-Password:
+- Password:

 Club Applicant

-Username:
+- Email:

-Password:
+- Password:

 Standard User

-Username:
+- Email:

-Password:
+- Password:

 ## Installation instructions
 To install the software and use it in your local development environment, you must first set up and activate a local development environment.
 From the root of the project: